How to Prepare for a Long-Term Power Outage

 We’ll explore practical steps to take during an extended power outage.
 From keeping yourself comfortable, to staying connected with essential services, we’ve got you for whatever you endure.
 Being prepared not only helps you maintain peace of mind but also ensures that you can weather the storm—literally and figuratively—with resilience.

-In contrast to rolling blackouts which are typically planned by grid managers, power outages occur without warning.
+In contrast to rolling blackouts, which are typically planned by grid managers, power outages occur without warning.
 Power outages happen more often than you think.
-In 2022, states like Pennsylvania ranked number six for the most power outages.
-These accidents can happen for numerous reasons but here are some of the most common:
+As of April 2025, more than 400,000 customers in Pennsylvania experienced a power outage so far this year.
+These accidents can happen for numerous reasons, but here are some of the most common:

 Weather-related outages related to natural disasters like snowstorms, rain, and hurricanes are the most common.
 With climate change contributing to more frequent and intense weather events, the likelihood of power outages is set to increase.
 Not surprisingly, 80% of power outages that occurred from 2000 to 2023 were caused by weather.
 Usually, when bad weather occurs, mechanical failures and vehicular accidents lead to power outages.